prateekiiest/Geometry/README.md

-Geometry
+Plane Geometry
 ========

-(Simple) Polygon/Triangulation Classes for Python 2.7
+Basic Geometric Classes for Python 2.7

+Package includes:
-Package includes Polygon Class and Triangulation Class.
+Simple Polygon Class
-Both take lists of tuples as arguments.
+Triangulation Class
+General Line Intersection Class
+Vector Class

-Polygon Class:
+Simple Polygon Class:

+Initiate a simple polygon represented by a doubly linked list by a list of tuples.
-Able to initiate simple polygon in either CW or CCW orientation.
+Polygon can be initiatated in either clockwise or counterclockwise orientation.
-Retains copy of list for search/remove functions.
+Retains copy of original list of tuples for search/add/remove functions.
-There is a need to implement a test for simplicity using line intersections.

-Currently available functions in Polygon:
+Currently available functions for Polygon:

 initDataCW / initDataCCW
 clone
 search (vertex)
 remove (vertex)
 countVertices
-getSlope (vertexA, vertexB)
-getBorder - returns list of triples (vertexA, vertexB, slope) for each edge of polygon. getSignedAreaTotal getAreaTotal getCentroid checkConvex (vertex) getConvexVertices isConvexPolygon
+getBorder - returns list of line segments [[(x1,y1),(x2,y2)]] representing polygon border. getSignedAreaTotal getAreaTotal getCentroid checkConvex (vertex) isConvex isSimple (uses General Line Intersection Class)

+There is still a need to implement add vertex/move vertex.
+These will require isSimple to work.

 Triangulation Class:

+Acts as a subclass of Polygon (Need to implement it like this, but I am still learning!)
-Initiates a polygon using a list of tuples.
+Initiated by a list of tuples, creates a Polygon using this list.
+After triangulation, polygon has been reduced to a triangle and is unable to be used as it was.

+There is a need to avoid reducing the polygon, and a method for building the original polygon using triangles.

-Currently available functions in Triangulate:
+Currently available functions for Triangulate:

 getTriangle - returns triplet of coordinates with the argument vertex as the 'ear-tip'. getTriangleNormals